CSCfi/csc-user-guide/docs/computing/available-systems.md

 There are also 24 GPU nodes, with total of 96 Nvidia Ampere A100 GPUs.
 This partition is suitable for all kinds workloads capable of utilizing GPUs, even heavy AI models that span multiple nodes.
-With this new partition workloads and workflows that also require GPUs for part of the computation can

 The selection of installed [scientific software](../apps/by_system.md#mahti) in Mahti is more limited than in Puhti.